Torche (band): History

-On April 8, 2008, the band released their second full-length, entitled Meanderthal.
+On April 8, 2008, the band released their second album, Meanderthal.
 It was produced by Kurt Ballou (Converge, Genghis Tron).

-It was met with critical acclaim from publications including Decibel Magazine, who ranked Meanderthal No. 1 on their list of the Top 40 Extreme Albums of 2008, and Pitchfork Media, who gave the album an 8.2/10 score in their review.
+It was met with critical acclaim from publications including Decibel magazine, who ranked Meanderthal No. 1 on their list of the Top 40 Extreme Albums of 2008, and Pitchfork, who gave the album an 8.2/10 score in their review.
 In an interview, Brooks said the band themselves came up with the album's concept in terms of artwork and packaging, along with Aaron Turner.
 Brooks has also said that in terms of writing material, the band focuses on what they like, rather than worrying about a "backlash" from their fans.

 Singer/guitarist Stephen Brooks is one of the few openly gay musicians in the metal scene.
 He did an interview round table in 2008 on thestranger.com with other openly gay musicians such as Brian Cook (Russian Circles, Sumac, These Arms Are Snakes, Botch), and Juan Velazquez of Abe Vigoda.

-In late 2008 Juan Montoya left the band, a move credited to musical differences.
-Steve Brooks said "He is an amazing guitarist, but we are just not on the same page... but Torche will still carry on as a 3 piece band".
+In late 2008, Juan Montoya left the band, a move credited to musical differences.
+Steve Brooks said, "He is an amazing guitarist, but we are just not on the same page... but Torche will still carry on as a 3 piece band".
 As of 2010, Juan Montoya joined up with ex-Bloodsimple members Bevan Davies and Kyle Sanders, and Charlie Suarez of Sunday Driver to create the band "MonstrO" In an interview with Malia James, Brooks revealed that Montoya's departure was acrimonious, and involved physical violence between the two of them.

 Torche embarked on tours with bands such as dredg in April 2009, and another with a reunited Harvey Milk.
 The band opened for Coheed and Cambria on their headlining tour alongside Circa Survive in spring 2010.
 One of Torche's earliest festival performances was at Incubate in 2006.
 After that, the band played at SXSW in 2008.